-- The practice manager / NMP must complete the appendix III form as appropriate and forward to the Medicines Management Team for the changes to be made.
-The completed Change of Non-Medical Prescriber Details form will be forwarded to the NHS BSA. - The BSA takes 3 to 4 working days to process requests.
+• The practice manager / NMP must complete the appendix III form as appropriate and forward to the Medicines Management Team for the changes to be made.
+The completed Change of Non-Medical Prescriber Details form will be forwarded to the NHS BSA.